sovrin-foundation/libsovtoken/doc/data_structures.md

 ```

 ## method: indy_parse_response_with_fees
-This API call is handled by LibSovToken parse_response_with_fees_handler. *Note This is version 2 updated as of 6/20/18*
+This API call is handled by LibSovToken parse_response_with_fees_handler.

 ### inputs:
-    command_handle
+    command_handle: Command handle to map callback to caller context
-    payment_method
+    payment_method: payment method to use
     resp_json: the JSON formatted response from the ledger
 ```
 {